OpenEvalProject/evals/manuscripts/elife-88916/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/88916/elife-88916-fig4-v1.jpg)

 **Figure 4.:** (a) Orthogonal projections after immunostaining of euploid (n=7) and aneuploid embryos (n=10) for DNA (white) and NANOG (green).
 T=Trisomy.
 Source: Experiment 3. (b) NANOG nuclear enrichment in cells of the trophectoderm (TE) and inner cell mass (ICM) of euploid and aneuploid embryos.
 Each dot represents the mean of all cells per embryo.
 Euploid TE (n=718 cells from seven embryos).
 Aneuploid TE (n=708 cells from 10 embryos).
 Euploid ICM (n=77 cells from seven embryos).
 Aneuploid ICM (n=77 cells from 10 embryos).
 For euploid TE versus aneuploid TE: Unpaired t-test, **p=0.0011.
 For euploid versus aneuploid ICM: Unpaired t-test with Welch’s correction, *p=0.0474. (c) Orthogonal projections after immunostaining of euploid and aneuploid embryos for DNA (white) and OCT4 (magenta).
 The first aneuploid panel (Trisomy 14 and 16) shows a similar number of ICM cells compared to the euploid embryo.
 The second aneuploid panel (Trisomy 14 and 22) shows an embryo without an ICM.
 T=Trisomy.
 Source: Experiment 4. (d,e,f) Differences in number of nuclei per embryo between euploid and aneuploid embryos in the (d) OCT4-negative cells (trophectoderm) ***p=0.0006, (e) OCT4-positive cells (ICM/epiblast, EPI), **p=0.0055 and (f) whole embryo ***p=0.0003.
 Euploid n=16, Aneuploid n=18.
 Unpaired t-test.
 Source: Experiment 4. (g) Orthogonal projections after immunostaining of euploid and aneuploid embryos for DNA (white), CASP3/7 (green), and OCT4 (magenta). c.
 T=Trisomy, M=Monosomy.
 Yellow arrows indicate presence of the signal and yellow arrow heads indicate absence of signal. (h) Percentage (%) of CASP3/7 positive (+) cells in the trophectoderm lineage (OCT4-negative cells).
 Euploid n=9, Aneuploid n=14.
 Unpaired t-test with Welch’s correction, *p=0.0453.
 Source: Experiment 4. (i) CASP3/7 mean intensity per cell of whole embryos.
 Euploid n=9, Aneuploid n=14.
 Unpaired t-test with Welch’s correction, *p=0.0332.
 Source: Experiment 4. (j) Left panel: Orthogonal projections after immunostaining of euploid and aneuploid embryos for DNA (white) and CASP3/7 (green) showing micronuclei.
 Yellow box indicates zoomed-in region of interest (ROI).
 Yellow arrows indicate presence of micronuclei and overlap between DNA and CASP3/7.
 Source: Experiment 4. (k) Number of micronuclei per cell in euploid and aneuploid whole embryos.
 Euploid n=9, Aneuploid n=14.
 Unpaired t-test with Welch’s correction, *p=0.0115.
 Source: Experiment 4. (l) Orthogonal projections after immunostaining of euploid and aneuploid embryos for DNA (white), LC3B (turquoise), and OCT4 (magenta).
 Yellow circle indicates the ICM.
 The first aneuploid panel (Trisomy 1 and 20 and monosomy 18) shows OCT4-positive cells (ICM/EPI) with low levels of autophagy.
 The second aneuploid panel (Monosomy 14) shows an embryo with high levels of autophagy in the ICM.
 Source: Experiment 4. (m, n, o) Differences in LC3B puncta per cell between euploid (n=10) and aneuploid (n=9) embryos in the (m) whole embryo, *p=0.0220, (n) OCT4-negative cells (trophectoderm),*P=0.0172 and (o) OCT4-positive cells (ICM/EPI) ns = non-significant.
 Mann-Whitney test.
 Source: Experiment 4. (p) Orthogonal projections after immunostaining of euploid and aneuploid embryos for DNA (white), OCT4 (magenta), and GATA4 (green).
 The first aneuploid panel (trisomy 13 and 15) shows an embryo with presence of GATA4 positive cell (PrE).
 The second aneuploid panel (Trisomy 7 and monosomies 5, 12, and 21) shows an embryo that did not contain GATA4 positive cells.
 Source: Experiment 4. (q) Differences in the number of cells per embryo that were OCT4 positive and either GATA4 negative (magenta) or positive (green) or OCT4 negative and GATA4 positive (gray) between euploid (n=15) and aneuploid (n=18) embryos.
 In case GATA4-positive cells (PrE) were present we considered the GATA4-negative cells to be epiblast (EPI).
 All euploid embryos contained GATA4-positive cells, 7/18 aneuploid embryos had an ICM completely lacking GATA4-positive cells (Fisher-exact test, p=0.009). (r) Differences in the PrE/EPI ratio between euploid and aneuploid embryos that had an ICM containing GATA4-positive cells.
 Euploid n=15, Aneuploid n=10.
 Unpaired t-test, **p=0.0068.
 Source: Experiment 4. (s) Violin plots with box plots of OCT4-positive-cells (ICM/EPI) per embryo (left, ns), OCT4-negative cells (trophectoderm) per embryo (center, ***p<0.001), and GATA4-positive-cells (PrE) per embryo (right, ***p<0.001, Jonkheere-Terpstra test) depending on gene dosage.
 Euploid (light blue), Low-dosage (middle blue), and High-dosage (darkest blue).
 Source: Experiment 4.
 Brightfield pictures were obtained during confocal imaging.
 All scale bars are 20 µm.
 Box and whisker plots show median and minimum to maximum values.
 Bar plots show mean ± s.d.
-Besides (b) all dots represent one embryo.Figure 4—source data 1.
+Besides (b) all dots represent one embryo.

 Finally, we observed that the counts of OCT4-positive cells in the aneuploid embryos were distributed in two groups: one with very low counts and one with counts in the range of that of euploid embryos (Figure 4E).
 This led us to hypothesize that some of the aneuploid embryos had a delayed ICM development, with impairment of the second lineage segregation event.
 All blastocysts analyzed above were re-stained for GATA4 (PrE marker) and imaged together with OCT4 (ICM/EPI marker).
 We found that while all euploid embryos contained GATA4-positive cells, 39% of aneuploid embryos had no GATA4-positive cells (Figure 4P–Q).
 Furthermore, in those aneuploid embryos that contained GATA4-positive PrE cells, there was a significantly lower ratio of GATA4-positive to OCT4-positive/GATA4-negative cells (Figure 4R).
 Categorization of the aneuploid embryos into a low- and a high-dosage group (Supplementary file 8) showed that the higher the number of imbalanced loci, the lower the cell numbers in the TE and PrE but not in the EPI (Figure 4S).